 If you are looking for tamales, this is the place to go!
 It is a semi fast food type of restaurant so it doesn’t have to be a big sit down dinner.
 The tamales are great so definitely add it to your list of stops.

 Even if you aren’t staying at the hotel you will really enjoy dinner here.
-You can sit out on the patio under the lights and stars and the atmosphere is so relaxing.
+Located in central Tucson, you can sit out on the patio under the lights and stars and the atmosphere is so relaxing.
 The food and drinks were really good too!

 When in Tombstone, stop at Big Nose Kate’s for an olden day western style meal.
 They had the movie Tombstone playing on the TV’s and a life musician along with cowboys walking around with props for pictures.
 The food was OK, but the ambiance was worth it.